Demodularization can help control technical debt

 Sherlock Holmes and Doctor Watson, in an illustration by Sidney Paget

-Sherlock Holmes and Doctor Watson, in an illustration by Sidney Paget, with the caption, “Holmes gave me a sketch of the events.”
-In 1892 The Strand magazine published this illustration to accompany a story called “The Adventure of Silver Blaze” by Sir Arthur Conan Doyle.
+Sherlock Holmes and Doctor Watson, in an illustration by Sidney Paget, captioned “Holmes gave me a sketch of the events.”
+The illustration was originally published in 1892 in The Strand magazine to accompany a story called “The Adventure of Silver Blaze” by Sir Arthur Conan Doyle.
 It’s in this story that the following dialog occurs:

 Gregory (Scotland Yard detective): “Is there any other point to which you would wish to draw my attention?”